What to Do When it’s Raining in Dunedin

 8. Go on a Brewery Tour

 You have two great major New Zealand breweries to choose from in Dunedin: the Speight’s Brewery or Emerson’s Brewery.
 Speight’s is one of the mass-produced beers of New Zealand, found in every supermarket and bottle store across the country.
+Find out more about the Speight’s Brewery tour on Viator and Tripadvisor.
 Emerson’s is more on the craft beer scene.
 Either way, drinking beer and touring a brewery sounds like a good way to stay out of the rain.

 Location: Emerson’s Brewery is at 70 Anzac Avenue.
 Speight’s Brewery is at 200 Rattray Street.